vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 > I used this solution also for my Christmas paper star, see my dedicated page about my [automated Christmas lights and decorations](/projects/automate_christmas_decorations#infrared-lights).

+> I used this solution also for my airco.

 ---
 ### Learning mode